pcapel/react-network-tools/README.md

 `yarn add https://github.rackspace.com/phil9824/react-network-tools.git`

  Should get you up and running.
+Unless you can't clone from my repo, or something that I don't know about.
+In which case.... fork it I guess?

  ## Contents
  - [Socket](#socket)